-- Now stop for a moment and think about someone you think is healthy and someone else who you would consider to be not healthy. - Look at the definition of health again. - $\circ~$ Is it similar to the things you thought about when you thought of a healthy and an unhealthy person?
+- Now stop for a moment and think about someone you think is healthy and someone else who you would consider to be not healthy. - Look at the definition of health again. - Is it similar to the things you thought about when you - 14 | Health and Disease, Influence of Family and Community thought of a healthy and an unhealthy person?